brianstorti/brianstorti.github.io/_posts/2017-05-23-replication.md

 writes to the same projects will be sent to the same leader.
-Also, if we assume that the clients updating these projects will probably be in their respective offices (e.g. people in the New York office will update the American projects, that will be send to the leader in North America), we can ensure that they are accessing a database geographically close to them.
+Also, if we assume that the clients updating these projects will probably be in their respective offices (e.g. people in the New York office will update the American projects, that will be sent to the leader in North America), we can ensure that they are accessing a database geographically close to them.

 Of course, this is a very biased example, and not every application can